 |Gateway Type||It is a picklist having values for CyberSource, AuthorizeDotNet, and Payeezy.|

-Now that the payment gateway record is created, Let's create a payment method:
+Now that the Salesforce payment gateway record has been created, Let's create a payment method:

-The Payment Method stores ACH or credit card details for a customer and information about the payment gateway.
-The most efficient payment methods are to quickly submit payments rather than manually entering the payment information each time while payment occurs.
+The Payment Method stores a customer’s ACH or credit card details and information about the payment gateway.
+The most efficient payment methods are to quickly submit payments rather than manually entering the payment information each time payment occurs.

 In Salesforce, we can create payment method records from the related list on Account.
 It is shown below:

 Note: There can be only one Payment Method on an Account that must be selected as AutoPay.

 While creating a payment method, the user needs to enter credit card details.
 The sample test data is shown below: